Great Zimbabwe: Trade

-Archaeological evidence suggests that Great Zimbabwe became a centre for trading, with artefacts suggesting that the city formed part of a trade network linked to Kilwa and extending as far as China.
-Copper coins found at Kilwa Kisiwani appear to be of the same pure ore found on the Swahili coast.
-This international trade was mainly in gold and ivory; some estimates indicate that more than 20 million ounces of gold were extracted from the ground.
+Great Zimbabwe became a centre for trading, having replaced Mapungubwe around 1300.
+Regional networks were expansive, and salt, cattle, grain, and copper were traded as far north as the Kundelungu Plateau in present-day DR Congo.
+A significant portion of Great Zimbabwe's wealth came from the domination of trade routes from the goldfields of the Zimbabwean Plateau to the Swahili coast.
+Through Swahili city-states such as Sofala, they exported gold and ivory into the Indian Ocean trade.
 That international commerce was in addition to the local agricultural trade, in which cattle were especially important.
 The large cattle herd that supplied the city moved seasonally and was managed by the court.
 Chinese pottery shards, coins from Arabia, glass beads and other non-local items have been excavated at Zimbabwe.
 Despite these strong international trade links, there is no evidence to suggest exchange of architectural concepts between Great Zimbabwe and centres such as Kilwa.

 Decline

-The causes for the decline and ultimate abandonment of the site around 1450 have been suggested as due to a decline in trade compared to sites further north, the exhaustion of the gold mines, political instability and famine and water shortages induced by climatic change.
-The Mutapa state arose in the 15th century from the northward expansion of the Great Zimbabwe tradition, having been founded by Nyatsimba Mutota from Great Zimbabwe after he was sent to find new sources of salt in the north; (this supports the belief that Great Zimbabwe's decline was due to a shortage of resources).
-Great Zimbabwe also predates the Khami and Nyanga cultures.
+It is unknown what caused Great Zimbabwe's demise and its eventual abandonment.
+It is unclear to what extent climate change played a role, however Great Zimbabwe's location in a favourable rainfall zone makes this unlikely to have been a primary cause.
+Great Zimbabwe's dominance over the region depended on its continual extension and projection of influence, as its growing population needed more farming land and traders more gold.
+Shona oral tradition attributes Great Zimbabwe's demise to a salt shortage, which may be a figurative way of speaking of land depletion for agriculturalists or of the depletion of critical resources for the community.
+It is plausible the aquifer Great Zimbabwe sat on top of ran out of water, or the growing population contaminated the water.